mrocklin/pymarkdown/README.md

 Mostly because I was jealous of RMarkdown/knitr.

-Interleaving prose code and results conveys meaning well.
+Interleaving prose, code, and results conveys meaning well.
 The Jupyter notebook taught us this.
 When we author static content we want a simple text-based format.
 Markdown is good here because it plays well with other tools (`vi/emacs`, `pandoc`, `git`.)
 RMarkdown/knitr has demonstrated value in the R ecosystem, pymarkdown just copies that idea (badly at the moment.)

 How does this work?
 -------------------

-PyMarkdown leverages the `doctest` module to part code into prose and code segments much like a docstring.
+PyMarkdown leverages the `doctest` module to parse code into prose and code segments much like a docstring.
 We then execute each code segment in order with `exec`, tracking state throughout the document, emitting or correcting results from computation where appropriate.
 Both input and output documents